Q & A With Rae

 Q: Where did you come up with the idea for OPEN?

 RAE: That’s a long story, but I’ll go with the short version — two people very close to me opened my eyes to something and my curiosity about it got the best of me.
-I wanted to explore their world without actually becoming involved (I’m sooo not that grown yet…ha!) and what better way to do that than through writing?
-Add to that my fascination with soul connections and karmic relationships and boom…you’ve got a pretty provocative tale!
+I wanted to explore and better understand their world without actually becoming involved… what better way to do that than through writing?
+Add to that my fascination with soul connections and karmic relationships and boom… you’ve got a pretty provocative tale.

 Q: Where did you get the idea for 22?

 RAE: I actually got the idea from a random thought I had one day about relationships.
 It seems like more and more people are going from hookups to breakups in record time…everyday people who get together and a few weeks later they’re all boo’d up and getting keys made and then suddenly their social media status dips into “complicated” territory before crashing right back to “single.”
 So I started wondering if love – solid love…not just infatuation – could actually happen in say, three weeks AND last?
 I’ll admit, I’m a skeptic.
 Especially in this age of convenience, superficiality and instant gratification.
 Lust yes, but love?
 In 21 days?
 I don’t know.
 That’s when the main character, Nina, showed up and was like, “Yeah, but what if it did happen?
 And if not in 21 days, maybe in 22…” And then the story took off from there.

 Q: You have a rather diverse lineup of male characters.
 So… which of the men is your favorite – Austin, Brian, Dean, Dez, Ethan, Kyle, Luke, Quincy, Rowe or Troy?
 By the way… you can only choose one.